Chicken Tikka MAsala

 14 oz. high-quality finely chopped Italian tomatoes, like Pomi or Mutti

-1 handful of chopped cilantro or parsley leaves, with small stems (for garnish) [optional]
+1 handful of chopped cilantro leaves, with small stems (for garnish) [optional]

 1.5 cups Thai jasmine or Indian basmati rice (prepare as instructed)

 Step 1 In a medium size mixing bowl blend ½ cup of yogurt with the olive oil.
 Add two tablespoons of the Tandoori-Style Chicken Masala and mix until you have an even, smooth paste.

 Step 2 Add the chicken to the yogurt mixture, making sure that all pieces are well-coated (your hands are the best tools in the kitchen for this).
 Marinate 1-48 hours if you can.

 Chicken Tikka Masala (40 minutes)

 Step 1 Take the marinated chicken out of the fridge.
 Preheat oven to 450 degrees.
 In the meantime, blend the remaining cup of yogurt with ¼ cup of water until smooth and set aside.